 Women In the Workforce

 Whether you work full- or part-time to provide income for your family, your passing will create a hardship for your loved ones.
-Women need whole life insurance to guarantee financial security for a surviving spouse and children.
+Women need whole life insurance to guarantee financial security for a surviving spouse and children, as well as any other beneficiaries whom they care for.

-As we struggle to close the gender pay gap, women should also consider that employer-offered retirement products, like a 401(k), tend to have smaller balances than the portfolios of male employees (if they’re even offered at all).
+As we struggle to close the gender pay gap, women should consider that employer-offered retirement products, like a 401(k), tend to have smaller balances than the portfolios of male employees—if they’re even offered at all.
+Many companies have reduced or stopped offering 401(k) benefits due to the current state of the economy.
 This means working women are less prepared for retirement.
 What’s more, according to Market Watch, 80% of women have no pension benefits and have lower Social Security benefits than men.
-Whole life insurance can offer greater income throughout your retirement, and greater flexibility if you plan to leave the workforce before age 59 ½.
+Whole life insurance can offer greater income throughout your retirement, and greater flexibility if you plan to leave the workforce before age 59 ½, as there are no penalties for early withdrawal of the cash value of a whole life policy, unlike a 401(k) or IRA, and a variety of tax advantages.

 Female entrepreneurs and business owners can benefit from whole life insurance twofold.
+Life insurance for business owners will help in all aspects of business.
 Not only can policies be purchased to protect family assets, they can be held on key stakeholders in business.
 Additionally, the policy loan provision of whole life insurance allows for greater liquidity and financial control.
 It can eliminate reliance on bank loans and lines of credit to back business purchases and investment opportunities.
+Interestingly some bank financed business loans require you to have a life insurance policy in place before being approved for the loan.
+If that’s the case, why not just fund a whole life policy and borrow from it instead of paying interest to the bank?

 Women at Home